-Ultimately, Clearpath servo's were introduced to the market in 2013, at which point they were killer products offering excellent value and extremely high power densities.
-However the market has moved at a truly breakneck pace since then, and today Clearpaths have to compete with not only much cheaper steppers powered by high quality digital drives at almost throwaway prices, but also AC servo's with better specs and massively more IO functionality at comparable prices.
-Don't get me wrong, I am going to use a Clearpath on the Z axis of my next build, there is definitely a case to be made for buying them - especially if you live in the US and want an easy set up, simple wiring, low speed high power drop in stp/dir servo.
-But I think they need to update their products to be truly competitive again, if they don't, I'm afraid they will be ultimately left behind by the industry.
+Ultimately, Clearpath servo's were introduced to the market in 2013, at which point they were killer products offering excellent value and high power densities.
+However the market has moved at a breakneck pace since then, and today Clearpaths have to compete with not only much cheaper steppers powered by high quality digital drives at almost throwaway prices, but also AC servo's with comparable or better specs and massively more IO functionality at comparable prices.
+Don't get me wrong, I intend to use a Clearpath on the Z axis of my next build, there is definitely a case to be made for buying them - especially if you live in the US and want an easy set up, simple wiring, low speed high power, drop in stp/dir servo.
+But perhaps they could benefit from an update and an upgrade.

-OK, onto the AC servos then, if you dont mind having separate servo drives with chunky encoder cables and more time spent on setup / wiring, and want more functionality, higher speeds / torque and higher accuracy, then fasttobuy are often referenced as a good source - unfortunately the one time I bought from them, the servo didnt ship for over 3 weeks and they didnt answer messages asking what the hell was going on, but you may have better luck.
-They do sell Delta servos though, and there are not too many other options.
+OK, onto the AC servos then, if you dont mind having separate servo drives with chunky encoder cables and more time spent on setup / wiring, and want more functionality, higher speeds / torque and higher accuracy, then fasttobuy are often referenced as a good source - unfortunately the one time I bought from them, the servo didnt ship for over 3 weeks and they didnt answer messages asking what the hell was going on, but after I threatened to get PayPal buyer protection on them they finally responded and were actually quite helpful on answering questions on setup ("sorry we were on Chinese New Year holiday... for 3 weeks...").
+But there are not too many other options to buy Delta servos.
 Delta are based in Taiwan but manufacture in China and have an excellent reputation.
 A little more money will get you Panasonic servos, or a Delta A2 series with full closed loop against external linear encoders.
 DMM are another name that is often brought up when it comes to consumer grade steppers, a Canadian company that again manufacture in China, but they use 16 bit magnetic encoders with a stated accuracy of just 0.1deg.
 While I expect them to outperform JMC, I would not recommend their product for this reason.